Logo

 On the slab, vertical.

-What you read will tell you
+What you read will reveal to you

 Your final step to success.